iobroker-community-adapters/ioBroker.chromecast/README.md

     * when the url does not start with http then assume that this is a local file
       * export file via ioBroker web server
     * it does not support list files such as .m3u
+* Initial support for Chromecast audio groups
+  * Note: this does not work with SSDP -> disable by default in adapter settings

 What is missing?
 ----------------